Unthrottled/ultra-marathon/content/nextchapter.md

 come.

 What I have hoped to have gotten out of this exercise, is the piece of mind needed to let go and take the next steps.
-My focus needs to be directed towards the next challenges ahead, and not back to what is now comfortable.
+My focus needs to be directed towards the next challenges ahead, and not back to what is comfortable.

 I also hope that you found some new nuggets of information.
 Something that might be helpful for use later in life.
-If nothing else, you managed to kill sometime though!
+If nothing else, you managed to kill sometime though.

 Here's to the future!